nimbly/ActiveResource/README.md

 # ActiveResource
-PHP ActiveResource implementation.
-Use a RESTful resource based API like a database.
+Framework agnostic PHP ActiveResource implementation.

+Use a RESTful resource based API like a database in an ActiveRecord pattern.

+## Author's note
+This project was started because I could not seem to find a good, maintained, and easy to use PHP based ActiveResource package.
+Even though it's still in its infancy, I have personally used it on two separate projects interacting with two completely different APIs: one built and maintained by me and the other a 3rd party.

+I hope you will find it as useful as I have.

+If you have any suggestions or potential feature requests, feel free to ping me.

 ## Installation

-    composer require nimbly/ActiveResource
+    composer require nimbly/activeresource

 ## Configuration